juanmorschrott/fraud-detection/README.md

 ### Notes

 You can find multi-module and mono-module implementations all over the internet.
 I choose mono because of simplicity.
-Thought it has several user  interaction implementations like rest and cli (input), and a few sources like database, CSV or XML files (output), currently it only works with CSV files.
+Thought it has several user interaction implementations like rest and cli (input), and a few sources like database, CSV or XML files (output), currently it only works with XML files.
 The other implementations are just for demonstration purposes.

 ## Running the application